XRPLF/xrpl-dev-portal/docs/use-cases/tokenization/digital-artist.md

 ### Reserve requirements

 There are several XRP reserve requirements when you mint NFTs for sale.
-Each NFToken page requires a reserve of 2 XRP.
+Each NFToken page requires a reserve of {% $env.PUBLIC_OWNER_RESERVE %}.
 A NFToken page can store 16-32 NFTs.

-Each `NFTokenOffer` object requires a reserve of 2 XRP.
+Each `NFTokenOffer` object requires a reserve of {% $env.PUBLIC_OWNER_RESERVE %}.

 ![Reserves](/docs/img/uc-nft-reserves.png)